codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 kubectl delete statefulset cf-nats -n codefresh
 ```

-> Nats chart was replaced and values structure might be different for some parameters.
+> Nats chart was replaced, and values structure might be different for some parameters.
-  For the complete list of values, see [values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/nats/values.yaml)
+  For the complete list of values, see [values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/nats/values.yaml).

 #### Upgrade to 1.3.1